VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

         vctl config store platform.driver campus/building/ecobee.csv $VOLTTRON_ROOT/configs/ecobee.csv --csv

 #.
-Start the master driver
+Start the platform driver

     .. code-block:: Bash

         vctl start platform.driver

-At this point, the master driver will start, configure the driver agent, and data should start to publish on the publish interval.
+At this point, the platform driver will start, configure the driver agent, and data should start to publish on the publish interval.

 .. note::